dataresearchcenter/aleph-pages-idio/home.en.md

 ---
 home: true
-title: 'Aleph'
+title: "OpenAleph"
-description: 'Search documents, companies and people'
+description: "The open source platform that securely stores large amounts of data and makes it searchable for easy collaboration."
 html: true
 samples: ["Vladimir Putin", "TeliaSonera"]
 ---